 We felt it necessary to provide our visitors with a complete guideline about how to stop on a longboard.
 There are several ways to learn the braking system of any board.
 We have shed light on five of the most effective methods that will not only help you stop but also give you more confidence in sliding, carving, and cruising.

-All of the discussed techniques require a little practice, and you are good to go.
+A few more interesting tips have been added to the existing techniques so that you can choose the one you feel more straightforward.
+Furthermore, all of the discussed techniques require a little practice, and you are good to go.
 Make sure you cover yourself all the time with longboard protective gear.
 In the end, go through the steps of each of the ways and choose one for yourself that you think is easier to learn.